Saffron Tea

 Saffron – Saffron strands are the hero ingredient of this recipe.

-Saffron spice is one of the most expensive spice and, hence, more prone to adulteration.
+Saffron spice is one of the most expensive spices and, hence, more prone to adulteration.
 So, you must buy it from a trusted source only.

-Sugar – I use granulated white sugar to make this drink but you can use honey, maple syrup, agave nectar, or brown sugar.
+Sugar – I use granulated white sugar to make this drink, but you can use honey, maple syrup, agave nectar, or brown sugar.

 Others – You will also need water, cinnamon sticks, ginger, lime wedges, and fresh mint leaves to make this golden elixir.